danielkunin/Regularized-Linear-Autoencoders/erratum.md

 to that of the minima.
 This is due to the concentration of measure phenomenon explored in [The Loss Landscapes of Multilayer Networds](https://arxiv.org/abs/1412.0233).

+- In Appendix B, "topologically inevitable" is not a technical term.
+But is should be.

 - In Appendix B, the final sentence should read: "And since R^m is contractible, their method may in principle extend to finding critical points of higher index that form a *contractible chain